 For Individuals and Families: Economic Impact Payments

-These are direct cash payments to eligible American households.
+A second round of direct cash payments will be made to eligible American households.
 Eligibility for receipt of these payments is determined by the Internal Revenue Service (IRS) and the amount dispersed is dependent on the makeup of the household.
 For more details, read our article about these payments.

 For Small Businesses: Paycheck Protection Program (PPP)